google/serde_json_lenient/README.md

 (e.g., JSON config files).
 This means that it supports:

 - `/*` and `//` style comments.
-- Trailing commas for object and array literals.
+- [planned] Trailing commas for object and array literals.
-- Unquoted object keys (precise spec TBD).
+- [planned] Unquoted object keys (precise spec TBD).

 I am still playing with the idea of making it more lenient, which could include taking more features from the